 You might say security goes hand in hand with the first point, but it is essential to remember it.
 The infrastructure of a platform hosts personal, behavioral, and financial data.
 These hosting structures cannot suffer the smallest breach of security without the immediate loss of trust of the customer base.
 You can, therefore, understand why Amazon has built its own platform, which operates directly and now even resells as a cloud [PAAS, IAAS] to third parties.

-The third dimension is the ability to manage effectively digital identity and to be able to monetize this verified identity with third parties (Facebook connect, Google Connect, AppleID, etc.).
+The third dimension is the ability to manage effectively digital identity and to monetize this verified identity with third parties (Facebook connect, Google Connect, AppleID, etc.).

 The last dimension is the possibility to make a settlement/billing, and the associated follow-ups.